-- 176 The Global Warming Potential (GWP) of materials is an important consideration, particularly with operational materials such as insulation and refrigerants.
+- 185 The Global Warming Potential (GWP) of materials is an important consideration, particularly with operational materials such as insulation and refrigerants.
 GWP was developed to allow the different global warming impacts of different gases to be compared.
-The GWP of insulation in particular should be carefully considered, as benefits from insulation properties relating to energy efficiency could be outweighed by high embodied carbon impacts due to high GWP in some cases. - 177 The majority of closed-cell spray foams and rigid foam products have high GWPs (up to 3,400), particularly when compared to cellulose, sheep's wool and straw-based materials (which can have negative GWP as some of these natural materials also sequester carbon as they are growing).
+The GWP of insulation in particular should be carefully considered, as benefits from insulation properties relating to energy efficiency could be outweighed by high embodied carbon impacts due to high GWP in some cases. - 186 The majority of closed-cell spray foams and rigid foam products have high GWPs, particularly when compared to cellulose, sheep's wool and straw-based materials (which can have negative GWP as some of these natural materials also sequester carbon as they are growing).